-- Collect Ten Examples Of Grammar In Context From Sanskrit Textbooks Of Classes VI - To VIII And Have A Group Discussion. - Keeping In View The Needs Of The Children With Special Needs, Prepare Two Activities For Sanskrit Teachers.
+- Prepare a report on the challenges faced by the teachers and the learners in the teaching learning process - Prepare Activities for Listening, Speaking, Reading and Writing.
+(5 Each) - Collect Ten Examples of Grammar in Context from Sanskrit Textbooks of Classes VI - To VIII And Have a Group Discussion. - Keeping In View the Needs Of The Children With Special Needs, Prepare Two Activities For Sanskrit Teachers.